Would you like to travel Europe cheap?

 Other places worth seeing in the region are:

-- Sokoliki - beautiful complex of granite inselbergs situated on Sokolik mountain (628 metres).
-On the biggest rock formation there is viewing platform accessible for tourists.
-Sokoliki are frequented also by climbers, as the inselbergs are perfect for this kind of adventure.
+• Sokoliki - a beautiful complex of granite inselbergs situated on Sokolik mountain (628 metres).
+On the biggest rock formation, there is a viewing platform accessible to tourists.
+Sokoliki is frequented also by climbers, as the inselbergs are perfect for this kind of adventure.
 You can check their location here.

-- Krzyzna Gora - if we decided to hike to Sokolik, it's worth to walk to Krzyzna Gora too.
-Picturesque mountain with viewing platform on the top.
+• Krzyzna Gora - if you decide to hike to Sokolik mountain, it's worth walking to Krzyzna Gora too.
+Picturesque mountain with a viewing platform on the top.
 Easy to hike to (only 654 metres) and located close to Szwajcarka mountain hut.

 11. Bory Tucholskie